 Not every woman needs a breast pump.
 It depends on your situation and lifestyle.
 Wait to buy one until you determine if you need one.

 Not all pumps are created equal.
 Breast pumps vary a lot in quality and effectiveness.
 Choose a high-quality pump.
 Your lactation resource will help you find a pump that's right for you.
+Call your insurance provider to see if a pump is covered by your policy.

 Remember: Using a breast pump should never cause you pain.
 If you do have pain, stop using the pump and call your lactation resource right away.